Wow! Four years on after graduating from the 200 Hour Teacher training with Yoga London!

 This pretty much happened over night and rather than retreat, I went straight into challenge and solution mode.
 I gave everyone two weeks of free classes so we could all have the opportunity to learn the online world together and I’m amazed that so many transitioned with me.
 Thank you, thank you, thank you.
 It was great to keep up some of our old routines and see regular faces.
 Important particularly in this time of uncertainty and lack of in-person social connection.

-I still have more to learn, but step-by-step and we’ll get there.
+I still have more to learn, but step-by-step, we’ll get there.

 The transition from online to in-person.